christiangerbig/christiangerbig/README.md

 In March, I have completed a 9-week, intensive, full stack web development bootcamp at Ironhack and became a Fullstack Developer.
+Meanwhile I improved my skills to write Clean Code and learned to apply the Redux Toolkit and TypeScript with React in my projects.

 My motto: "Learning things, improving (them) and reach the goals".

 I’m looking to collaborate on front end (with React or Vue) or full stack (MERN or MEVN) projects.
-Currently I'm improving my JavaScript skills regarding clean code and code quality and learned to use tje Redux Toolkit in React.

 When I'm not developing, I do some coding for retro-projects, listen to music and explore the deep worlds of music on YouTube to discover new songs and bands or read books about Contemporary History.